irsa-ashraf/Analysis-of-Chicago-Neighborhoods-by-Amenities/README.md

 ### How to run
 1. Run source install.sh to create a virtual environment and install packages
+2. If you are in a linux environment, you can run run.sh in the command line.
+Otherwise:
-2. Run python app.main in the command line
+3. Run python app.main in the command line
-3. Click "Open in Browser" OR copy and paste the link to your preferred web browser to see the map.
+4. Click "Open in Browser" OR copy and paste the link to your preferred web browser to see the map.
 Please ignore the warning message if you see it
 "WARNING: This is a development server.
 Do not use it in a production deployment."
 4. Type Ctrl + C to kill the dash output
 5. Run deactivate to exit out of virtual environment